 Unimplemented design for the polychrome for the Academic Church of the Catholic University of Lublin.
-Sketch of the presbytery decoration.
+View of the church, the decoration of the presbytery and the rainbow wall

 An important part of Jerzy Nowosielski's work are the realisations of polychromes in Orthodox, Greek and Roman Catholic churches, which are an expression of the coexistence and interpenetration of Eastern and Western cultures, icon painting and the art of abstraction.
 In the early 1960s, the artist received a proposal to create a polychrome in the academic church of the Catholic University of Lublin.
 Similarly, to other monumental painting projects, Nowosielski treated them as a kind of ecumenical sermon, the aim of which was to show the unity of worship.
 According to the artist's letter to Andrzej Grzegorczyk, for Lublin he created "a completely uncompromising project" with a clear iconographic message, the realization of which was particularly important to him.
 Unfortunately, Nowosielski's vision was rejected, and the artist's idea is represented only by a set of design sketches, nine of which were bought by the Lublin Museum thanks to a grant from the Ministry of Culture and National Heritage.
 The polychrome design, in accordance with the traditional programme of Byzantine churches, assumed a zonal composition of framed scenes filling the interior.
 Similarly to the projects of painting decorations of other temples, the artist prepared several versions of the polychrome for the Holy Cross Church, differing in the iconographic programme and colours.